matyas-frank/spacex/README.md

 ## SpaceX App

-This Android app displays in main section a list of upcoming SpaceX launches, providing information about the mission, rocket, launchpad, and other details.
+This Android app displays in main section a list of SpaceX launches, providing information about the mission, rocket, launchpad, and other details.
 In the second section there is a list of crew members.